-2014 – Church wide leadership trainings were officially launched in Nepal and other locations.
+2014 – Church-wide leadership trainings were officially launched in various locations.
 The request from pastors to be involved in the principles of the Life of Christ trainings led us to offer a revised version of the trainings now for pastors and church leaders.

 2010 – The first Heart of the Leader launched in the Philippines drawing leaders from various countries together as they looked at the area of leading their own heart while in ministry.
 Knowing that the majority of trainings for church leaders focus on skill, we saw a huge need to assist leaders by offering events to help them develop a life-long plan to care for their personal life and their family via soul care.
 This ministry birthed out of the heart of Chris Davis as he engaged these same principles in his personal life.
 This work is now being reproduced in other locations as well led by local leaders.

 Leaders representing over 50 countries have now attended globalLead/GYMN’s Christian youth ministry leadership trainings.
 As these over 8,000 youth leaders go out, they reach 100’s of thousands of youth annually (based on our feedback from Level 2 trainings).
 The ministry is accomplished now primarily with a strong partnership of local national youth ministry workers and pastors who take the trainings to diverse areas of their country and to neighboring countries.
-Recently, teams worked in difficult areas of Pakistan, Nepal, Myanmar, Kenya and the Philippines.
+Recently, teams worked in difficult areas of Pakistan, Myanmar, Kenya, the Philippines, and other restricted countries.

 2008 – Impacted 46 countries on 5 different continents, over 7,292 youth leaders (to date) impacting approximately 145,840 young people annually!
 GYMN trainings are mainly accomplished now through indigenous staff and those from surrounding countries.
 A large group of experienced youth workers who are volunteers give of their time to multiply the trainings around the globe.